CodeSwine/GTA5Online-Private_Public_Lobby/README.md

 ## How-to (SOLO lobby):
 1. Start the program as admin with Windows firewall enabled.
-2. Click "Enable Rules".
+2. Click "Activate Rules".
 3. Join GTA online.

 ## How-to (Friends lobby):
 1. Start the program as admin with Windows firewall enabled.
-2. Click "Enable Rules".
+2. Click "Activate Rules".
 3. Join GTA online.
-4. Click "Disable Rules" and invite your friends.
+4. Click "Deactivate Rules" and invite your friends.
-5. If they're all there click "Enable rules" again.
+5. If they're all there click "Activate rules" again.